Chapter 6

 Include free amenities

-You might not think that little soaps, lotions or a complimentary hair dryer make a difference to your guests, but they really do, especially if they forgot something at home.
-Other free gifts that are much appreciated by guests include snacks like small chocolates or candy, crackers, coffee and tea, fruit, bottles of water and even a bottle of wine.
+You might not think that little soaps, lotions, or a complimentary hair dryer make a difference to your guests, but they really do, especially if they forgot something at home.

-How to reply to negative reviews?
+How to reply to negative reviews

 It’s important to know how exactly to respond to a negative review and make sure you take on board what they are saying.
-If it was due to miscommunication, you could politely respond to the review by explaining the situation and offer your apologies for any inconvenience it may have caused.
+If it was due to miscommunication, you could politely respond to the review by explaining the situation and offering your apologies for any inconvenience it may have caused.
 Otherwise, if something really was wrong on your end, you can use that review to improve the stay for your next guest.

 For example, if a guest complains that the cleanliness wasn’t up to par, make sure to clean the rental better next time and pay more attention to detail.
 Always address negative reviews professionally and reassure the guest that the problem will be handled.
 It is even a good idea to list the steps you plan to take so that it doesn’t happen in the future.

-How to get guests to leave a positive review?
+How to get guests to leave a positive review

 Even when guests are satisfied with their stay, some forget or do not feel motivated enough to leave a review.
 So how can you encourage them to do so?
-Start by promptly requesting a review during check-out or a few days after their departure Do not wait a few weeks, as they may have forgotten the details of their trip by then.
+Start by promptly requesting a review during check-out or a few days after their departure.

+Don’t wait a few weeks to ask for the review, as they may have forgotten the details of their trip by then.
 Simply send them a friendly note saying that you hoped that they enjoyed their stay and follow up with a request for a review over text, email, or through Vrbo.
-Mention to them that you’d love to hear how their experience went, and that you’d be happy to host them again in the future.
+Mention to them that you’d love to hear how their experience went and that you’d be happy to host them again in the future.